Abdulazeez007/Deploying-Infrastructure-as-Code-IaC-with-ARM-and-Setting-Up-Azure-Firewall-for-Domain-Control/README.md

 🔐 Established Secure Server Access: Configured Remote Desktop Protocol (RDP) to securely jump between two servers, reinforcing access control and operational security.

-Thank you for following along with this project!

 💡 Final Reminder
 Remember: always delete and deprovision any cloud resources when they’re no longer in use to optimize costs and maintain a secure environment.